MYTHOLOGICAL SCULPTURES "PAN AND VESTAL", 18TH CENTURY

 Current stock : 0

-Two 18th century mythological sculptures in bronze with brown patina forming a pendant.
-One represents Pan, god protector of the shepherds in contraposto on a tree trunk in the antique style and the other one, a vestal draped with a stola and a palla with an embroidered frieze in its lower part.
-The two figures rest on a circular counter base in white Carrara marble enhanced by a frieze of golden pearl thread.
-The figure of Pan carries a golden flower stem with a still closed bud.
-The vestal is carrying a ewer from which a stem with a blooming flower is coming out.
-A circular base in blue Turquin marble, decorated with a heart-shaped motif much appreciated under Louis XVI, raises each of the two statuettes.
+Two 18th-century mythological sculptures in bronze with brown patina.
+One depicts Pan, god protector of shepherds, in contraposto on an antique-style tree trunk, while the other shows a vestal draped in a stola and a palla, decorated with an embroidered frieze on the lower part.
+The two figures each rest on a circular counter-base in white Carrara marble enhanced by a gilded pearl-thread frieze.
+The Pan figure holds a gilded flower stem with the bud still closed.
+The vestal is holding an ewer, from which a stem with a blossoming flower is sprouting.
+A circular base in Turquin blue marble, adorned with a rais de coeur motif much appreciated under Louis XVI, raises each of the two statuettes.

-The Louis XVI style is distinguished here by its taste for Greco-Roman Antiquity and its mythological themes imbued with moral values dear to the kingdom.
-It precedes the Directoire style, which will pay particular homage to Ancient Egypt.
+The Louis XVI style is distinguished here by its taste for Greco-Roman antiquity and its mythological themes imbued with the moral values dear to the kingdom.
+It preceded the Directoire style, which paid particular tribute to Ancient Egypt.

 Base dimensions: 9 cm x 9 cm (3.54 in x 3.54 in)